korrapati-SaiSree/cs7810-group2/delivarables/axioms.md

     * `PopulationDensity SubClassOf SocioEconomicCondition` <br />
     Every PopulationDensity is SocioEconomicCondition

-8. PopulationDensity → populationDensityAsDecimal → xsd
+8. PopulationDensity → populationDensityAsDecimal → xsd:decimal
     * `PopulationDensity SubClassOf populationDensityAsDecimal only xsd:decimal`
         Every PopulationDensity can only have populationDensityAsString values of type xsd:string.
     * `PopulationDensity SubClassOf populationDensityAsDecimal some xsd:decimal`